You are viewing this page in an unauthorized frame window.

 [Redirect to https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering] The NIST Privacy Engineering Program’s (PEP) mission is to support the development of trustworthy information systems by applying measurement science and system engineering principles to the creation of frameworks, risk models, guidance, tools, and standards that protect privacy and, by extension, civil liberties.

-Privacy Enhancing Distributed Ledger Technology When is blockchain a problem for privacy?
+Privacy Enhancing Lightweight Distributed Ledger Technology When is blockchain a problem for privacy?
 Immutability can be a problem because private information stored in a blockchain cannot be deleted.
 Laws and regulations may require that users be allowed to remove private information at their request.
 Thus there is a need for redactable blockchain and redactable distributed ledger technology.
 When is blockchain a problem for security?
-Immutability can be a problem because security sensitive...
+Immutability can be a problem because security...

 [Redirect to https://www.nist.gov/privacy-framework] The NIST Privacy Framework is a voluntary tool developed in collaboration with stakeholders intended to help organizations identify and manage privacy risk to build innovative products and services while protecting individuals’ privacy.